 - The app has no timer, no negative feedback, and unlimited hints.

-- App does a good job developing planning, thinking and pattern skills.
+- The app does a good job developing planning, thinking and pattern skills.

 - The free version has prominent prompts to upgrade.